Our Story

 In 2006 St. Paul's celebrated 100 years of worship and ministry.
 Our church is continually involved in work mission trips to Children's Haven International in Mexico.

 Pastor Steven Lombardo was called to be the eighth resident pastor.
-Pastor Lombardo brought much wisdom and experience with him, and was loved very much by the congregation.
-He called the church to unity around the Word of God.
+Pastor Lombardo and his wife Angie brought much wisdom and experience to St. Paul’s.
+Pastor Lombardo helped build up the congregation and called the church to unity around the Word of God.
+Angie directed the choir and helped with women’s ministries.
+Pastor Lombardo never hesitated to share his love for Christ in a passionate way.
 He retired from St. Paul's in 2016.

 In the words of the familiar hymn, “The Church’s One Foundation”, the foundation is Jesus Christ.
 We at St. Paul’s continue striving to build the kingdom on Jesus Christ the Savior, who is the same yesterday, today, and forever.
 May this beautiful congregation continue to serve the Lord’s work here amidst the corn and soybean fields of Champaign County in east central Illinois